 - Sixty percent of our physicians, 40 percent of our nurses and 10 percent of our aides have earned their Certification in Hospice and Palliative Care.

 - We are dedicated to the specific needs veterans have at the end of their lives.
 Through our veteran-centered programs and ceremonies, we acknowledge and honor the service they have given our country.
-Lower Cape Fear LifeCare has achieved a Level Four Partnership in the We Honor Veterans program.
+Lower Cape Fear LifeCare has achieved a Level Five Partnership in the We Honor Veterans program.